‘Young And The Restless’ Spoilers: Jack Loses It In Court, Jabot’s Lab Break-in & Sharon Puts Abby On The Spot

 The Young and the Restless (Y&R) spoilers for the week of January 8 reveal that some fierce moments are ahead on the CBS soap opera.
 The Abbott family will face Graham (Max Shippee) in court.
 Jack will shout that Graham is using Dina (Marla Adams) for her money.
 He will suggest that he doesn’t have Dina’s best interest in mind.

 According to Celeb Dirty Laundry, Graham will point out that Jack (Peter Bergman), Ashley (Eileen Davidson), and Traci (Beth Maitland) have not been watching out for Dina.
 Young and the Restless spoilers state that he may use her recent legal issues as proof.
-Dina set the Underground on fire, stabbed Nikki (Melody Thomas Scott), and kidnapped Christian –all under the Abbotts watch.
-Even though Graham helped Dina snatch Nick’s (Joshua Morrow) son, he will try to pin that one the Abbott’s too.
+Dina set the Underground on fire, stabbed Nikki (Melody Thomas Scott), and kidnapped Christian — all under the Abbotts’ watch.
+Even though Graham helped Dina snatch Nick’s (Joshua Morrow) son, he will try to pin that one the Abbotts too.

 Young and the Restless spoilers suggest that Graham could drop a bombshell in the courtroom that could sway things his way.
 There have been rumors he will reveal that he’s John Abbott’s (Jerry Douglas) son, but it wouldn’t affect this case as he wouldn’t be a blood relative to Dina.